Welcome to ARCHIVOS,

 Let’s walk you through the basic features and functions of the program so you can start exploring story worlds and building your own story settings.

-Please note: ARCHIVOS will be launching its Open Beta on September 1, 2017.
-During the Open Beta, only subscribers will be able to access the ARCHIVOS features detailed below.
-ARCHIVOS will open to the public on January 1, 2018.
+Please note: ARCHIVOS is currently in Open Beta.
+During the Open Beta, only subscribers (Patron or Storyteller) will be able to access the ARCHIVOS features detailed below.
+ARCHIVOS will open to the public in March, 2018.

 The information below is for ARCHIVOS Users with Patron or Storyteller Subscriptions.